naishaHarper/naishaHarper/README.md

 ---

-## 💬 Ask Me About

-Programming, problem solving, or my computer science projects
+*Ask me about my projects or anything related to computer science :)*

----

-## 📫 How to Reach Me
+## How to Reach Me

 LinkedIn: (add your link)
 Email: (optional)

 <!--